Sheet Pan Honey Lemon Salmon

 This is some of the best salmon I’ve ever made — it’s tied with my Sheet Pan Orange Chili Salmon.
 It knocked our socks off and we devoured this one pound fillet in five minutes.
 No joke.

-What I love about this honey garlic recipe is that it’s almost foolproof.
+What I love about this honey lemon glazed salmon is that it’s almost foolproof.
 Meaning it’s nearly impossible to end up with dry salmon because the salmon bakes in a mixture of butter, honey, and lemon juice.
 Simple ingredients that pack a ton of flavor.

 I could drink that buttery elixir of the gods and was literally spooning it in with every bite of tender, juicy salmon.